sharkdp/content_inspector/README.md

 [![Crates.io](https://img.shields.io/crates/v/content_inspector.svg)](https://crates.io/crates/content_inspector)
 [![Documentation](https://docs.rs/content_inspector/badge.svg)](https://docs.rs/content_inspector)

-A simple library for fast inspection of binary buffers to guess/determine the type of content.
+A simple library for *fast* inspection of binary buffers to guess the type of content.

 This is mainly intended to quickly determine whether a given buffer contains "binary" or "text" data.
+Programs like `grep` or `git diff` use similar mechanisms to decide whether to treat some files as "binary data" or not.

-The analysis is based on a very simple heuristic: Detection of special [byte order marks](https://en.wikipedia.org/wiki/Byte_order_mark) and searching for NULL bytes.
-Note that this analysis can fail.
+The analysis is based on a very simple heuristic: Searching for NULL bytes (indicating "binary" content) and the detection of special [byte order marks](https://en.wikipedia.org/wiki/Byte_order_mark) (indicating a particular kind of textual encoding).
+Note that **this analysis can fail**.
 For example, even if unlikely, UTF-8-encoded text can legally contain NULL bytes.
-Also, for performance reasons, only the first *1024* bytes are checked for the NULL-byte (if no BOM) is detected.
+Conversely, some particular binary formats (like binary [PGM](https://en.wikipedia.org/wiki/Netpbm_format)) may not contain NULL bytes.
+Also, for performance reasons, only the first 1024 bytes are checked for the NULL-byte (if no BOM was detected).

 ## Usage